- Our Offer

 Skills Training UK will endeavour to ensure that Partner Organisations will be paid within 30 days from receipt of funding from the Funding Organisation; contracts will reflect these terms and conditions.
 Skills Training UK recognises the impact that cash flow has on smaller organisations and will always endeavour to ensure that payment for provision is made as soon as is practical after delivery has taken place.

-- An Activity Summary will be sent out to all Delivery Partners within 5 working days of the claim period end which outline activity undertaken in each month
+3. An Activity Summary will be sent out to all Supply Chain Partners within 5 working days of the claim period end which outline activity undertaken in each month

-- Once Activity Summary is agreed with the Delivery Partner a self-billing invoice will be raised and sent to the Partner within 5 working days.
+5. Once Activity Summary is agreed with the Supply Chain Partner a self-billing invoice will be raised and sent to the Partner within 5 working days.

-- Payment is released to the Delivery Partner within 10 days of payment being received from the Funding Organisation
+7. Payment is released to the Supply Chain Partner within 30 days of payment being received from the Funding Organisation